-The City of Salisbury has prepared a Consolidated Plan which covers a five (5) year period from July 1, 2024 - June 30, 2029.
-For each CDBG Program Year the City must also prepare an Annual Action Plan to guide its use of affordable housing and community development resources.
-Both Plans address three basic goals: (1) the provision of decent housing, (2) the creation of a suitable living environment, and (3) the provision of public infrastructure and facilities to benefit low- and moderate-income persons.
-The Consolidated Plan and Annual Action Plans also serve as the City of Salisbury's application for federal Community Development Block Grant (CDBG) Program funds.
-The City is not eligible as a grantee for any other formula entitlement programs administered by HUD.
+The City of Salisbury has prepared a Consolidated Plan which covers a five (5) year period form July 1, 2024- June 30, 2029.
+For each CDBG Program Year the City must also prepare an Annual Action Plan to Guide its use of affordable housing and community Development resources.
+Both plans address three basic goals: (!) the provision of decent housing, (2) the creation of a suitable living environment, and (3) the provision of public infrastructure and facilities to benefit low- and moderate- income persons.
+The Conslidatiod Plan and Annual Action Plans also serve as the City of Salisbury's application for Federal Community Development Block Grant (CDBG) Program funds.
+The City is not eligible as a grantee for any other formula entitlement programs administrated by HUD.
 This Annual Action Plan covers the upcoming one-year program period beginning July 1, 2025 and ending June 30, 2026 (using CDBG PY 2025 funds).